damianhakert/damianhakert.github.io/source/posts/2016-08-11-building-an-elixir-release-into-docker-image-using-gitlab-ci-part-1.html.md

     - docker run --volumes-from build_data_$CI_PROJECT_ID_$CI_BUILD_REF --rm -t ci-project-build-$CI_PROJECT_ID:$CI_BUILD_REF
 ```

-Before running this stage we create container which provides volumes for building artifacts, by the way GitLab CI has a cache volume itself for similar purposes, but I couldn’t make it working correctly with GitLab Runner using Docker image.
+Before running this stage, we create a container which provides volumes for building artifacts.
+By the way, GitLab CI has a cache volume itself for similar purposes, but I couldn’t make it working correctly with GitLab Runner using Docker image.

 ```yaml
 test: